Top Activities in Iceland for Adrenaline Junkies

 River rafting action in East Glacial RiverPhoto from Extreme 5-Hour Rafting Tour on the East Glacial River with Transfer from Varmahlid

-Canoeing & Kayaking in Iceland
+Canoeing and Kayaking in Iceland

 Canoeing and kayaking allow you to get closer to Iceland's wildlife than otherwise possible.Photo from Relaxing 2 Hour Kayak Fishing Adventure by Mt.
 Kirkjufell